 The following conduct is inappropriate and prohibited.
-The list is NOT exhaustive, and is intended only to provide examples and guidance to the school community with respect to the type of conduct International Leadership deems inappropriate and prohibited in school, at school-sponsored events, and on the school bus.
+The list is NOT exhaustive, and is intended only to provide examples and guidance to the school community with respect to the type of conduct International Leadership deems inappropriate and prohibited in school, at school-sponsored events.
 International Leadership also reserves its rights to impose discipline for off-campus and out-of-school conduct consistent with established law.